AwesomeStickz/dd-cache-proxy/README.md

 ### `options.bulk`:

+This option allows you to specify how to handle the removal of objects that may trigger bulk modifications or deletions of associated entities.

-Lets you define how to deal with bulk removal of data.
-Useful to provide when you use cache outside memory.
-For example, if you store channels individually and separately from a guild, say in a database, when a guild is deleted, all of those channels will be deleted individually in individual queries, which is not ideal, so you can use `options.bulk.removeGuild` to delete the guild and all the channels related to that guild as one query or so, whichever gives better performance.
+For example, if you store guild channels individually in a database separate from the guild itself, deleting a guild could result in each channel being deleted one by one through individual queries.
+This method can be inefficient, especially as the number of channels increases.
+To improve permformance, you can use `options.bulk.removeGuild` to remove the guild and all associated channels in a single query.

 This provides the following props: (should be self explanatory with intellisense)